Science as Falsification Karl Popper

 Trust & Belief Formation Trust plays a critical role in forming our beliefs

-Rethinking Our Beliefs The Allure of Simple Stories Close Pop-up all posts in this chapter What we consider to be our personal knowledge is mostly a delusion.
-Most of the knowledge we think we own resides in other people’s minds.
-As I explained in the Knowledge Delusion, we each know very little.
-What we consider … Continue reading Trust & Belief Formation Trust plays a critical role in forming our beliefs
+Polarization Is Tearing Us Apart The Allure of Simple Stories Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close What we consider to be our personal knowledge is mostly a delusion.
+Most of the knowledge we think we own resides Continue reading Trust & Belief Formation Trust plays a critical role in forming our beliefs

 Science Curiosity A desire to seek out and consume scientific information for pleasure